De Sitter space constraints on brane tensions and couplings: Review of the Festina Lente conjecture

 \section{Review of the Festina Lente conjecture}

 We start by reviewing the FL conjecture in general dimension and take this opportunity to introduce the notation we will be using.
 One argues for the FL bound by studying the evaporation of large charged black holes in dS space.
 These are solutions to Einstein-Maxwell theory in dS space called Nariai black holes and they can shed their mass by the usual Hawking process, emitting neutral particles such as gravitons or photons.
 In addition, they can shed their charge by a Schwinger process which screens the electric field.
 In the presence of light charged matter, Schwinger pair production can become very fast and leads to the electric field being screened on time scales much shorter than the Hawking radiation time scale.
 In particular, the Schwinger rate is set by the magnitude of the electric field which is comparable to $M_d^{\frac{d}{2}-1} H$ where $M_d$ is the $d$-dimensional Planck constant and $H$ is the Hubble rate, as we will see below.
 On the other hand, the Hawking emission rate is set by the temperature of the black hole which is of order $H$.
 Using this observation,~\cite{Montero:2019ekk} argued that the Nariai black hole spacetime becomes super-extremal in the presence of light charged particles.
-We will go through the argument in more detail below and also mention some potential caveats.
+We will go through the argument in more detail below and also mention some potential caveats\footnote{For additional new work on this conjecture in the context of the early universe, or regarding confinement, see \cite{Venken:2023hfa, Mishra:2022fic,Lee:2021cor}, in which the \textit{inapplicability} of FL in certain regimes plays a key role.}.

 First, we present the black hole solutions of Einstein-Maxwell theory in dS space in arbitrary dimensions.
 The action including a cosmological constant $\Lambda$ is:

 where $F_{\mu\nu} = \pd_\mu A_\nu - \pd_\nu A_\mu$ is the electromagnetic field strength, $R$ is the Ricci scalar and $\Lambda$ is the cosmological constant.
 The $d$-dimensional Planck mass is related to the gravitational constant by $(8\pi G)^{-1} = M_d^{d-2}$ and the dS length $\ell^2 = \frac{(d-1)(d-2)}{2\Lambda}$.